Gospel scripts have their role to play in helping to explain the gospel simply and clearly.

 The Key to Using Gospel Scripts

-Meaning that you can use it at any given moment, can “do it in your sleep” (a phrase meaning that you can explain the script without having to think too hard because you are so familiar with it).
+The idea is that you can use it at any given moment, or as they say, you can “do it in your sleep” (a phrase meaning that you can explain the script without having to think too hard because you are so familiar with it).

 Once you are deeply familiar with one, then add another one to your skill set.